-In this article, we’ll show you three ways to truncate numbers in Power Query so your numbers become easier to work with.
+In this article, we’ll show you 3 ways to truncate numbers in Power Query, so your numbers become easier to work with.
 It’s different from rounding because it doesn’t round values to the closest integer.
 Instead, it simply chops off the decimal.
 Let’s dive right in.

 What does it mean to Truncate a Number

 Truncation means to chop off the decimal portion of a number.
 So, for example, if you truncate the number 3.333, you get 3.
 With truncating, you don’t take into account what the closest number is.
 That means that when you have a number like 3.99, a truncate returns 3.
 In that way, it is different from rounding.

 There are a few reasons you might want to truncate numbers in Power Query.

 - A common use case is when you’re working with large numbers that you don’t need to be super precise about.
 For example, you might be working with population data and only need to know the number of people in a certain area to the nearest thousand.
 In that case, truncating the number to the nearest thousand would give you a more manageable number that’s easier to work with.

 - In another scenario, you may be working with financials.
 And you may only need precision on the dollar level.
 This can help you better understand the overall financial picture without getting bogged down in the details.

 How to Truncate in Power Query

 So, how do you truncate numbers in Power Query?
 The easiest way would be to use the “Truncate” function.
 Unfortunately, it does not exist, but we can use the following workarounds.

 First, you can use the function Number.IntegerDivide.
 If you only want to return whole numbers, you can use: